 You don’t have an indoor exercise facility?
-You still should be concerned about the surface on which you train when weather leaves footing unsafe, choppy or frozen.
-If a training path around your paddock is the route you follow, the minimum investment would be to improve the drainage by grading it to a one degree slope under a surface such as those mentioned above- one that will break up easily when the temperature is below freezing.
+You still should be concerned about the surface on which you train when the weather leaves footing unsafe, choppy or frozen.
+If a training path around your paddock is the route you follow, the minimum investment would be to improve the drainage by grading it to a one-degree slope under a surface such as those mentioned above- one that will break up easily when the temperature is below freezing.
 Do not turn horses loose in the training paddock as they will dig holes in your surface and destroy it.

 A Safe surface is essential for any training program in the winter so the horse will not lose muscle and cardiovascular conditioning.
 Injuries to both horse and rider can occur on a slick surface.
 A surface that is frozen and will not break up promotes sore feet and injuries to joints.

 Training for any equine sport requires rapid changes of direction, increases in speed, or negotiating jumps and concussion of the foot on the ground.
 A surface that provides adequate traction and cushion for your particular equine sport is the ideal surface.